Occupational safety

 Safety and health management system

-The Group has built and is operating its own unique management system that takes advantage of the safety and health know-how it has accumulated through its experience and that is based on the international standard for occupational safety and health management systems (ISO 45001) and the certification standards of the High Pressure Gas Safety Act.
+The Group utilizes the safety and health know-how it has cultivated through its experience to build and operate its own management system that complies with the international standard for occupational safety and health management systems (ISO45001) and the certification standards of the High Pressure Gas Safety Act.

-We also make continuous improvements through internal audits and management reviews.
+We also strive for continuous improvement through internal audits and management reviews.

 Natural disaster risk management guidelines